 Metastatic neuroendocrine tumor

 The hepatitis C virus (HCV) infects approximately 170 million people worldwide and up to 4 million people (1–1.5%) in the United States.
-Based on histopathologic studies, it is believed that 5–20% of patients with hepatitis C develop cirrhosis after 20 years ...
+Based on histopathologic studies, it is believed that 5–20% of patients with hepatitis C develop cirrhosis after 20 years of ...